Email Warmup

 Warm-up isn't the goal.
 Inbox placement is.
 Your tool should help you answer:

-• are warm-up emails landing in inbox or spam?
+• Are warm-up emails landing in inbox or spam?

-• is performance trending up or down?
+• Is performance trending up or down?

-• what changed when results dipped?
+• What changed when results dipped?

 If you're sending at volume, also monitor reputation signals with tools like Gmail Postmaster Tools and Microsoft SNDS.